image

 Intended Audience

-This course is intended for anyone who wants to understand how to secure their Linux systems.
+This lesson is intended for anyone who wants to understand how to secure their Linux systems.

 Prerequisites

-To get the most out of this course, you should already have a good working knowledge of Linux.
-If you want to brush up on your Linux skills, consider taking our Learn Linux in 5 Days learning path first.
+To get the most out of this lesson, you should already have a good working knowledge of Linux.
+If you want to brush up on your Linux skills, consider taking our Learn Linux in 5 Days course first.

 About the Author